dhenson02/react-contextmenu/README.md

 Type: `Function` (optional)

-A simple function which takes `props` as input and returns the data to be passed to contextmenu.
+A simple function which takes `props` as input and returns the data to be passed to contextmenu (via onShow and onHide)

 **props.holdToDisplay**

 Type: `Number` (optional)

-Default: `1000`
+Default: `1000` with touch device, `null` / unused on non-touch device

-This is applicable only for touch screens.
-The time (in ms) for which, user has to hold down his/her finger before the menu is shown.
+This is applicable only for touch screens.  **For real this time.** The time (in ms) for which, user has to hold down his/her finger before the menu is shown.

 **props.renderTag**